 You may know this dramatic bridge from the hit TV series, The Bridge (Broen).
 But did you know that half of it disappears underwater, to let ships pass into the Baltic Sea?
 You can often see fantastic views of the bridge before landing at Copenhagen Airport, but you can also see it disappear beneath the sea from Copenhagen's beaches.

-First of all: just look at it!
-Copenhagen Islands are an award-winning series created for everyone to enjoy, floating in Copenhagen’s harbour.
+First of all, just look at it!
+Copenhagen Islands are an award-winning series created for everyone to enjoy floating in Copenhagen’s harbour.
 You can rent electric boats (GoBoat) and head to your own little paradise, right in our capital.
 Now doesn’t that sound relaxing?

 If you're looking for a place where you can truly disconnect from the busy everyday, you might want to check out Samsø.
-This island is known both as Denmark's vegetable island (don't miss out on the strawberries and potatoes) and Energy Island (the entire island is fueled by renewable energy).
+This island is known both as Denmark's vegetable island (don't miss out on the strawberries and potatoes) and the Energy Island (the entire island is fuelled by renewable energy).
 It's the perfect place to retreat for a getaway that'll tickle your taste buds and let you relax with a clean conscience.